ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/project-definitions/project-milestones.md

 ## Project Milestones

-Project Milestones in @@name represent significant checkpoints within a Project — key dates or events that help teams monitor progress, align expectations, and prepare for upcoming deliverables.
+**Project Milestones** in **Agile PM** represent significant checkpoints within a [Project](projects.md) — key dates or events that help teams monitor progress, align expectations, and prepare for upcoming deliverables.

 Milestones may correspond to internal or external deadlines, such as a product release, a feature freeze, a client presentation, or a critical review session.
 They do not control the sequence of work but signal important targets in the project timeline.